What are the best affordable baskets to cover up those large indoor plant pots?

 I’ve been searching IKEA online for indoor plant basket ideas that won’t break the budget.
 Spending money on a gorgeous fiddle leaf fig is one thing, but the basket has to be affordable.
 But finding large baskets for your indoor plants can get expensive.

-This is what I found.
-The best double duty plant baskets you can use for plants and a bunch of other uses.
+These are the best double duty plant baskets you can use for plants and a bunch of other uses.
 You know when your plant goes to plant heaven or you need to put it in an even bigger planter because it’s growing like crazy.

 Not all of these are meant to be a planter, but why not get creative?
 Especially if it means getting a bargain.
 Without messing around, here’s what I found.

-Try these Versatile IKEA Large Indoor Planters
+Versatile IKEA Plant Baskets – 10 Large Indoor Planters

 14 1/4″ dia x 14 1/4″ high – inside dia 12 1/2”